-Gone are the days when website owners only earned through affiliate revenue and advertising.
+Gone are the days when website design company owners only earned through affiliate revenue and advertising.

-With a membership website, it’s possible to make money online by crafting premium content.
+With a membership website, it’s possible to make money online by crafting premium content on your eCommerce website.
 You’re building a tight-knit community only for your subscribers.

 Platforms like WordPress allow easy ways to maximize this scheme.

 Some startups with a sizable budget outsource manpower for establishing their membership website.
 Everything from the conceptualization of the exclusive website design to the implementation of plans is covered.

 But if you want to start humble by learning things on your own, you’re on the right page.